 - Assist state agencies in engaging and developing their employees

-- Ensure agencies are aligned with standards and best practices before they are able to institute performance as a factor in leave or layoff decisions
+- Ensure agencies are aligned with standards and best practices before they are able to institute performance as a factor in leave

 - Recognize agencies for the commitment they’re making to becoming an employer of choice

 The program is for represented or nonrepresented staff of state agencies.